HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 A dispute is a disagreement or conflict involving the **Society** and/or its **Members** in relation to specific allegations set out below.

-The disagreement or conflict may be between any of the following persons—
+The disagreement or conflict may be between any of the following persons:

 1. 2 or more **Members**